waqasbhatti/astrobase/README.md

     [ipyparallel](http://ipyparallel.readthedocs.io/en/stable/) cluster to speed
     up light curve processing

-## bls

-This wraps `eebls.f` from Geza Kovacs.
-Extracted from [python-bls](http://github.com/dfm/python-bls) by Daniel Foreman-Mackey, Ruth Angus, and others.
-Used as the BLS implementation by `astrobase.periodbase` functions.
-See its [README](bls/README.md) for details.

 ## astrobase

 Most of the modules with useful external functions live in here.
 The